-In this episode of Imagine Otherwise, host Cathy Hannabach chats with guest Wazhmah Osman about the politics of memoir, what the trauma of war does to archival research, and her version of imagining otherwise.
-Wazhmah’s critically acclaimed documentary film, Postcards from Tora Bora, recounts Wazhmah’s return to her childhood home of Kabul, Afghanistan nearly 20 years after her family fled Cold War violence.
+In episode 22 of the Imagine Otherwise podcast, host Cathy Hannabach interviews filmmaker Wazhmah Osman about the politics of memoir, what the trauma of war does to archival research, and Wazhmah’s critically acclaimed documentary film, Postcards from Tora Bora, which recounts Wazhmah’s return to her childhood home of Kabul, Afghanistan nearly 20 years after her family fled Cold War violence.

 Guest: Wazhmah Osman